pulumi/docs/pulumi-hugo/themes/default/content/blog/google-cloud-7-0/index.md

 - [Getting Started](https://www.pulumi.com/docs/clouds/gcp/get-started/) - A guided walkthrough for creating your first project
 - [Setup & Install](https://www.pulumi.com/registry/packages/gcp/installation-configuration/) - Instructions on installing the Google Cloud provider
 - [How-to guides](https://www.pulumi.com/registry/packages/gcp/how-to-guides/) - Learn how to use the Google Cloud provider to provision specific resources
-- [Templates](https://www.pulumi.com/docs/clouds/gcp/#templates) - Use a quickstart template to create a new project
+- [Templates](https://www.pulumi.com/templates/serverless-application/gcp/) - Use a quickstart template to create a new project
 - [Pulumi AI](https://www.pulumi.com/ai) - Ask Pulumi AI to create a new project

 ## Looking back

 Since the initial launch of 6.0 almost two years ago, we've shipped over 70 releases to deliver the latest upstream enhancements while also adding many of our own.
-Here are some of the highlights:
+Here are some of the highlights from these releases:

 ### Coverage and Growth